General Usage

 You can scroll the image in the preview by activating the hand tool and dragging the image with it.
 You can also use it to click on the preview to reveal the original image.
 While being moved, the original image is shown and after you release the right mouse button the preview is recalculated.
 If one of the other tools is activated, you can also scroll the image by holding down the right mouse button and dragging.

 You can draw a sample area on the preview if the sample area tool is activated.
 Please don't confuse it with an image selection as known from graphics applications.
-The sample area may look like a selection marquee, but it is used to measure the color it surrounds and not for selecting a certain part of the image.
+The sample area may look like a selection marquee, but it is used to measure the color area that it surrounds and not for selecting a certain part of the image.
 For more information, please read the Sample Area page.

 The split view tool lets you move the separation lines in the preview or choose a focus point in case the Multi check box is activated.
 When you choose the split view tool, the split view feature is automatically activated.
 Read more on the Split View page.